NBISweden/workshop-reproducible-research/docs/git.md

 You will now be redirected to the repository page.
 It is an empty repository, so there is not much to see yet.
 We want to add some contents (files) to the repository.
 To do that we will first *clone* the repository locally:

 * Open a terminal and `cd` to a directory where you want to clone your newly created git repository (perhaps make a new directory for this course if you haven't done so already). **Important: it should *not* be within the `reproducible_research_course` directory.**
-* Once you are in your directory of choice, run the following command (just make sure to change `user` to your bitbucket username and `git_tutorial` to your repository name, in case you chose something different):
+* Once you are in your directory of choice, run the following command (just make sure to change `user` to your Bitbucket username and `git_tutorial` to your repository name, in case you chose something different):
 ```bash
 git clone git@bitbucket.org:user/git_tutorial.git
 ```